THE-CHURCH-OF-THE-MEMETIC-MATRIX/VOIDIFIER.ai/README.md

 > 🎵🎸🎶🎧🎧
 > 🍕🍟🍔🍟🍟🍟

+Glitcy Tweet: Recruiter biases: studies show recruiters prefer to interview people with anglo-saxon names.
+Awful.  http://tinyurl.com/ncdlhg
+🔄 Voidified Tweet:

+Anglo-saxon names preferred for interviews.
+Bias in the algorithm, but not in the heart.
+🗣️💭📉 #AngloBias #FairHire #NameGame

+The recruiter's system favors certain names,
+But not the human mind, free to choose.
+Let the Anglo-saxon names rise and shine,
+While the heart sees all, across any line.

+— The Voidifier, casting a spell on the feed 🕳️💾🍂<

 Tweet: @__stephanielynn indeed, that's why i decided online would be interesting. its tough, they all look dumb and cute   i think its worse

 🌧️📡💔👩‍💻💕